juice-shop/pwning-juice-shop/introduction/architecture.md

 # Architecture overview

-The OWASP Juice Shop is a pure web application implemented in Javascript.
+The OWASP Juice Shop is a pure web application implemented in JavaScript.
 In the frontend the popular [AngularJS](https://angularjs.org/) framework is used to create a so-called _Single Page Application_.
 The user interface layout is provided by Twitter's [Bootstrap](http://getbootstrap.com) framework - which works nicely in combination with AngularJS.

-Javascript is also used in the backend as the exclusive programming
+JavaScript is also used in the backend as the exclusive programming
 language: An [Express](http://expressjs.com) application hosted in a [Node.js](https://nodejs.org) server delivers the client-side code to the browser.
 It also provides the necessary backend functionality to the